First-Time Apartment Renter's Guide: 20 Step Checklist

 • Who will buy the furniture, and who will take it if someone moves out?

 Gauge your comfort level and the type of car you have when looking for an apartment.
 Consider whether you need a covered space, assigned parking, or if on-street parking is readily available and safe.
 It’s also important to look at your car insurance policy.
-You may discover your rates could go up or down depending on your long-term parking situation.
+You may find your rates could go up or down depending on your long-term parking situation.

-6. Consider Which Floor You Want to Live On
+6. Which Floor Should I Live On?

-The floor you choose in an apartment complex also matters.
 There’s no right or wrong answer regarding which floor you should live on, but you can narrow down your choices with a pros and cons list.

 Essential Tips for First-Time Renters